 He sighed.
 "That's too bad."
 He started to pull away as the music ended.
 "Doctor, thank you for the dance."

-He sighed.
 "You can call me Jim."

 Until now.
 She was enjoying his inner circle.
 He was fun.
 Hell, even Spock was fun when he was around Kirk.

 They danced through several more songs.
 She noticed no one tried to cut in.

 "Anything good?"
 Kirk asked.
 He closed his eyes as he rubbed his temples.
 He looked like he had a bad case of too little food and too much scotch from the night before.